Health and Safety at New York City Ballet

-The Theater may, in its sole discretion, refuse to allow admission to any Ticket Holder who does not comply with the Theater's policies
+The Theater and the Studios reserve the right to interpret these policies and may, at their sole discretion, refuse to allow admission to any Visitor or Ticket Holder who does not comply with these policies.

-Ticket Holder acknowledges and agrees there are inherent risks to health and safety associated with attendance at any Theater performance.
-Risks include, but are not limited to, the possibility of contracting COVID-19, a variant of COVID-19, and other communicable diseases (collectively, "Illnesses") any of which can result in unforeseen impacts on one's health and, in some cases, loss of life.
-Ticket Holder acknowledges the decision to attend a Theater performance is voluntary, solely within Ticket Holder's discretion, assumes all risks, and understands the Theater does not and cannot prevent the spread of such Illnesses.
+Ticket Holder acknowledges and agrees that there are inherent risks to health and safety associated with attendance at any Theater performance or Studios event.
+Risks include, but are not limited to, the possibility of contracting COVID-19, a variant of COVID-19, and any other communicable diseases (collectively, "Illnesses") any of which can result in unforeseen impacts on one's health and, in some cases, loss of life.
+Ticket Holder acknowledges the decision to attend a Theater performance or Studio event is voluntary, solely within Ticket Holder's discretion, assumes all risks, and understands the Theater and Studios do not and cannot prevent the spread of such Illnesses.

-If you feel ill, or test positive for COVID-19, you agree not come to the Theater.
+If you feel ill, have any onset symptoms of COVID-19, or test positive for COVID-19, you agree not come to the Theater or the Studios.

-Ticket Holder understands and agrees that this Agreement is subject to and will be construed in accordance with the laws of the State of New York, without regard to choice or conflict of law provisions.
-If any provision in this Agreement is declared illegal, void, or otherwise unenforceable Ticket Holder agrees that such provision or part thereof will be deemed severable and all other provisions contained herein remain valid and binding with full force and effect as if the severed provision or part did not exist.
+Ticket Holder understands and agrees that this Acknowledgment, Assumption of Risk and Waiver is subject to and will be construed in accordance with the laws of the State of New York, without regard to choice or conflict of law provisions.
+If any provision in this Acknowledgment, Assumption of Risk and Waiver is declared illegal, void, or otherwise unenforceable Ticket Holder agrees that such provision or part thereof will be deemed severable, and all other provisions contained herein remain valid and binding with full force and effect as if the severed provision or part did not exist.